Learn about the importance of SEL and 11 essential ways that teachers can incorporate social-emotional learning activities into the classroom today.

 “Morning meetings were very successful.
 We had a character trait each month we focused on.
 We discussed what it looked and sounded like and looked for examples.
 Students were eager to come to the meeting place and gradually took over the running of the meeting.
 They decided how students would greet each other, a question to ask and what activity we would do.” ~ Patricia Antus, 2nd Grade Teacher

 “After a growth mindset lesson, some students were able to recognize when others were experiencing fixed mindsets during a task.
 They encouraged their friends to think about it in a different way and ‘grow their brains’!” ~ Kayla Borges-Vaz, 1st Grade Teacher

 Free Social-Emotional Learning Ebook

 Learn 9 ways to transform your classroom with social-emotional learning in the FREE Guide for teachers!
 It is filled with actionable tips and strategies, insightful ideas to get you started, and free printable templates and activities you can use in your classroom right away!

 Simply click the image below to get your FREE copy.

-By signing up you’ll be the first to find out about the Mindful Hearts Classroom Club!
-This social-emotional learning membership club for teachers will be opening its doors for the first time very soon!
+By signing up you’ll be the first to find out about Mindful Hearts Classroom!
+This social-emotional learning program for teachers will be opening its doors for the first time soon!
 Stay tuned!

 Social-Emotional Learning Lessons and Activities